 If you are required or choose to participate in quarterly accounting, you must:

 - apply to register no later than 30 days after becoming liable to make quarterly returns

-- appoint a fiscal or administrative representative if the operator has no business or other fixed establishment in the European Economic Area (EEA) no later than 7 days after becoming liable to make quarterly returns
+- appoint a fiscal or administrative representative (such as FCC Aviation) if the operator has no business or other fixed establishment in the European Economic Area (EEA) no later than 7 days after becoming liable to make quarterly returns

 - notify Revenue Scotland of the details of the appointment no later than 7 days after the appointment is made

 - provide security for administrative representative (if any)

 - if you no longer plan to make flights from Scottish airports, advise Revenue Scotland within 30 days of the decision to no longer operate